nipunmehar/Digital-Image-Processing/README.md

 # Digital-Image-Processing

-I am Nipun Mehar Bachelor of Technology in Electronics and Communications Engineering (2016-2020) from Indian Institute Of Information Technology,Nagpur.
+I am Nipun Mehar, Bachelor of Technology in Electronics and Communications Engineering (2016-2020) from Indian Institute of Information Technology,Nagpur.

-This repository has the Matlab codes for the course of Digital Image Processing (ECE 415).
+This repository has the Matlab codes for the course of Digital Image Processing (ECL 415).

 ## Requirements
 Matlab

-### Follow me on GitHub For more and Feel free to contact on nipunmehar10@gmail.com
+### Follow me on GitHub For more and feel free to contact me on nipunmehar10@gmail.com .